iamvery/iamvery.github.com/_posts/2013-11-16-tmux-pairing-anywhere-on-your-box.markdown

 removing tmux users a little easier.
 It also automates the process of spinning up your pairing environment.

-When all the dependencies are met, it's as easy as this:
+When all the dependencies are met, type the command:

     $ pair up iamvery  # where "iamvery" is the github username of your pair